Questions and Answers

 How do you help a loved one with mental illness that doesn’t want to seek counseling or medication?

-If you currently have or previously had a loved one with a mental illness who has refused help, you are not alone.
-Many others have and continue to ask this question.
-There can be many different reasons why someone may not want to seek counseling or med
+If a loved one with mental illness has refused help, you’re not alone.
+Many face this challenge, and there are various reasons someone may avoid counseling or medication.

 Why is blending so difficult for blended families?